Snazzie/PlexOnArm/README.md

 ## How It Works

 PlexOnArm uses Tauri to create a native desktop application that loads the Plex web interface.

+## CI/CD

+This project uses GitHub Actions for continuous integration and deployment:

+- **Windows ARM64 Build**: Automatically builds and releases Windows ARM64 versions when pushing to the `release` branch
+- **Release Management**: Creates draft releases that can be reviewed before publishing

+You can find the workflow configurations in the `.github/workflows` directory.

 ## Contributing